mattstyles/raid/packages/raid-addons/readme.md

 npm i -S raid
 ```

 Raid does one job, it helps to manage the state of your application.
-It does this job simply enough but sometimes you want to add some sugar or some extra _stuff_ to tasks you typically do often.
+It does this job simply enough but sometimes you want to add some sugar or some extra _stuff_ for tasks you typically do often.

 This is a disparate list of add-ons and whilst they were created with Raid in mind they could equally be used with other libraries.
 They are typically small utility functions and often best used composed together.